If you’re seeking poetic inspiration, try following the footsteps of the nineteenth-century poets who found it at Dante’s stone, the Sasso di Dante.

-A translation of the Divine Comedy published in England in 1814 popularised Dante in British society, and ‘Dante’s Stone’ was listed in guidebooks of the day as one of the important Florentine sites that any cultured tourist on the Grand Tour should visit.
+A translation of the Divine Comedy published in England in 1814 popularised Dante in British society, and “Dante’s Stone” was listed in guidebooks of the day as one of the important Florentine sites that any cultured tourist on the Grand Tour should visit.

 It is said that the young Dante came here regularly and always sat in the same place.
-One anecdote states that as he was sitting here, a certain man passed by and called out, ‘Dante, what is your favourite thing to eat?’
-‘A hardboiled egg,’ he replied.
-About a year later, the same man, whom Dante had not seen since the first encounter, again passed by and called out to him, ‘With what?’
-‘With salt,’ Dante immediately replied.
-When not discussing his favourite food, Dante would have sat in this spot, watching the construction of the cathedral and composing verses dedicated to his muse, Beatrice.
+One anecdote states that as he was sitting here, a certain man passed by and called out, “Dante, what’s your favorite thing to eat?”

 The next time you pass through the south side of the piazza del Duomo, pause for a moment at this unassuming plaque and see if you can feel the spirit of Dante or of the many poets who found inspiration here.
 Maybe you, too, will feel a poetic stirring within.

 *This article by Margo Lestz first appeared in The Florentine — (issue no. 176/2013 / January 31, 2013)

 Follow Me – If you would like to keep up with my articles, you can receive an email every time I post (every other week or so).
 Just enter your email below and click the Follow the Curious Rambler button.